 For the whipped cream cheese frosting:

-- In the bowl of a stand mixer fitted with a whisk attachment, combine the heavy cream, cream cheese, mascarpone, sugar, and vanilla.
+- In the bowl of a stand mixer fitted with a whisk attachment, combine the heavy cream, cream cheese, mascarpone, sugar, vanilla, and salt.

 - Whisk on low speed until fully combined, then turn up to medium high speed until thick (only about 30 seconds).